SundownChair/data_structures_and_algorithms/src/main/java/com/pedrofonseca/dsalgo/data_structures/DataStructures.md

 **Notes on Complexity**
 - Access and search are non standard operations in a queue.
 Both are O(n) if relying on queue operations.
-If implemented as operations of the underlying structure (either arrays ou lined lists), the complexity would match them as well.
+If implemented as operations of the underlying structure (either arrays ou linked lists), the complexity would match them as well.
 - Insert is treated as a queue operation (adding an element).
 Delete is treated as a dequeue.
 Both are array/linked list manipulation through